karsonk09/greek_mythology_webpage/source/zeus/index.rst

 Zeus' Children
 ~~~~~~~~~~~~~~
-Zeus was husband to Hera, greek goddess of the hearth, and fathered many
+Zeus was husband to Hera, Greek goddess of the hearth, and fathered many
 children indluding:

 1. Apollo